AdobeDocs/audience-manager.en/help/using/c-features/audience-marketplace/marketplace-data-buyers/marketplace-buyer-billing.md

 * **Segment-level reporting**: this is the recommended CPM usage reporting method.
 When you report CPM usage at segment level, the data feed-level reporting section is automatically filled in with the corresponding usage amounts, based on the algorithms described in Cost Attribution for CPM Data Feeds.
 * **Data feed-level reporting**: this method requires you to individually report the CPM usage for each data feed, based on the algorithms described in Cost Attribution for CPM Data Feeds.
 However, this method is more tedious and prone to error than segment-level reporting.

-## Report CPM Usage at Segment Level
+## Report CPM Usage at Segment Level {#segment-level-report}

 The [!UICONTROL Segment Usage] tab allows you to report segment-level usage, while displaying the segments grouped by the destinations they are mapped to.

-After reporting CPM usage at segment level, Audience Marketplace automatically assigns the corresponding data feeds the correct usage, based on the [Cost Attribution for CPM Data Feeds]().
+After reporting CPM usage at segment level, Audience Marketplace automatically assigns the corresponding data feeds the correct usage, based on the [Cost Attribution for CPM Data Feeds](#concept_E757985A4850400288F1DD9A02B755D5).

 To report CPM usage at segment level: